Why is antipollution a top skincare priority?

 Tiny particles of pollution exist everywhere.
 They can be visible enough to cause smog or invisible enough to penetrate the skin.
 They exist in cities, towns, villages, motorways, roads and subway stops… they’re experienced during the morning commute, when exercising outdoors and when shopping in town.

 Air pollution exists everywhere but at different levels.
 Industrialised areas are known pollution hotspots with the pollution particles created being spread by wind and rain to rural areas.
 Wherever you live, your skin and body are not immune.
-This makes antipollution care a top priority.
+This makes antipollution skincare a top priority.

 Pollution – how it affects skin